remote-no-code/FPGA-IP-DEVELOPMENT/Task3/readme.md

 ### Purpose of This Step

-The purpose of Step 4 is to **validate the multi-register GPIO IP through real software execution** on the RISC-V processor.
+The purpose of Step 4 is to **validate the multi-register GPIO IP using real software execution on the RISC-V processor**, rather than relying only on RTL-level inspection.
-This step proves that the GPIO hardware behaves correctly when accessed using **memory-mapped I/O** by a C program, not just in isolation at the RTL level.

-Up to Step 3:

-* The GPIO IP was correctly designed
+Although the GPIO IP was already:

+* Correctly designed in Step 2
-* It was integrated into the SoC
+* Properly integrated into the SoC in Step 3
-* Address decoding was verified at the RTL level

-However, a peripheral is only correct if **software can use it reliably**.
+a hardware peripheral is only considered correct when it can be **reliably accessed and controlled by software** using memory-mapped I/O.

-This step establishes and validates the complete flow:
+This step therefore validates the complete functional chain:

 ```
-C Software → CPU → Bus → GPIO IP → Registers → Signals
+C Software → RISC-V CPU → SoC Bus → GPIO IP → GPIO Registers → Physical Signals
 ```

-Simulation-based validation is **mandatory** for this task.
+All validation in this step is performed using **full SoC simulation**, which is mandatory for Task-3.

 ---

 ### What Is Being Validated

-Using software execution, the following behaviors are verified:
+Through software execution, the following behaviors are verified:

-* GPIO direction control using `GPIO_DIR`
+* Correct GPIO direction control using `GPIO_DIR`
-* GPIO output updates using `GPIO_DATA`
+* Correct GPIO output driving using `GPIO_DATA`
-* GPIO readback behavior using `GPIO_READ`
+* Correct readback behavior using `GPIO_READ`
-* Correct address offset decoding
+* Correct register offset decoding inside the GPIO IP
-* Correct timing and ordering of read/write transactions
+* Correct ordering and timing of read/write bus transactions
-* Proper execution flow confirmed via UART and simulation logs
+* Correct execution flow of firmware on the RISC-V CPU
+* Correct interaction between CPU, bus, and GPIO IP
-* Signal-level correctness using GTKWave
+* Signal-level correctness using GTKWave waveform inspection

 ---